OWASP/www-project-juice-shop/tab_supporters.md

 ---
-title: Sponsors
+title: Supporters
 layout:  null
 tab: true
 order: 5
 tags: juiceshop
 ---

-## Project Sponsors
+## Project Supporters

 > You can earmark a donation to OWASP explicitly for the Juice Shop by
 > using